google/earthenterprise/docs/geedocs/5.3.2/raw_sources/answer/releaseNotes/relNotesGEE5_3_2.rst.txt

            - Portable Globe Cutter fails the last step when using HTTPS
            - Used the advanced configuration to set a URL that will be used when cutter tries to make an openurl call.
          * - 1398
-           - System manager crashed because of casting asset version to asset
+           - System Manager crash
-           - Fixed the invalid cast.
+           - Fixed the crash underlying cause.
          * - 1401
-           - No notification when cache size is exceeded causing performance issues
+           - No notification when System Manager Asset Cache size is exceeded causing performance issues
-           - Added a logging record when cache size is exceeded.
+           - Added a logging record when System Manager Asset Cache size is exceeded.
          * - 1404
-           - WMS fails using HTTPS
+           - WMS fails when using HTTPS
            - Skipped the internal Certificate Verification.
-         * - 1414
-           - Version files should not be included in scons cache
-           - Removed version files from scons cache.
          * - 1420
            - Build should honor JAVA_HOME when creating rpm packages
            - Honored JAVA_HOME
          * - 1447
+           - Compiling error when using scons cache
-           - Compiler error: "FieldGenerator.h not found" when compiling using scons cache
+           - Fixed compiling error when using scons cache
-           - Called Depends() for generated header files used by geautoingest

       .. rubric:: Known Issues